16 Types of Wedding Dress Embellishments Explained, From Embroidery to Beading

 Glitter

-Tiny metallic flecks that reflect light, creating a sparkly, glistening fabric.
-Glitter tulle is a popular option for ball gown skirts and is sometimes layered underneath another sheer fabric, like organza, to soften the sparkle.
+When placed on fabric, these tiny metallic flecks reflect light to create a sparkly, glistening look.
+Glitter tulle is a popular option for sparkly wedding dresses and is sometimes layered underneath another sheer fabric, like organza, to soften the shine.

 Paillettes